America's Blood Centers: ABC Awards of Excellence

-The annual Awards of Excellence are given to individuals, civic groups, media organizations, corporations and advocates, and ABC acknowledges their actions and recognizes their commitment to the opportunity to save lives through blood donation through the awards ceremony.
+The annual Awards of Excellence are given to individuals, civic groups, media organizations, corporations and advocates involved in blood donation through the awards ceremony.
 By 2021, it has been held for 24 years.

 Annual Nexcare Give Program Celebrates

 Nexcare is 3M's personal health care brand.
 Annual Nexcare Give Program Celebrates is a national event in partnership with the Nexcare brand, American Blood Centers, and the American Red Cross.
 The campaign aims to raise awareness and inspire action by providing donors with Nexcare bandages designed in a different theme each year as a badge of honor, and to thank donors and encourage others to participate on World Blood Donor Day (June 14).